Writer Profile

 How to Conclude Life

 We pass the baton of life from ancestors to parents, from parents to ourselves, and from ourselves to children and grandchildren.
 One segment of that is a life of at most 100 years.
 Now, our surroundings are overflowing with people in the final chapter of their lives.
 Families flustered by a parent's sudden change call an ambulance.
 The sound of ambulances can be heard everywhere.
-Paramedics think, "Are we transporting this elderly lady again?
-We transported her before, but is this really for her benefit?"
+Emergency medical technicians think, "Are we transporting this elderly lady again?
+We transported her recently, but is this really for her benefit?"
 When they arrive at the emergency room, an increasing number of families are refusing life-prolonging measures.

 The Mission of Care Facilities

-However, in many care settings where elderly people whose condition could change at any moment are looked after, if there is no full-time physician, staff are forced to respond without medical assistance.
+However, in many care settings where elderly people whose condition could change at any moment are being looked after, if there is no full-time physician, staff are forced to respond without medical assistance.
 Some family members demand transport to a medical facility even when it is doubtful whether it is for the person's benefit.
 Even with a shortage of caregivers, those in charge of care facilities must protect the facility's functions.

 The Current State of Welfare